mlavin/django-selectable/docs/lookups.rst

     :param item: An item from the search results.
     :return: A string representation of the item to be shown in the search results.

-    .. versionadded:: 0.3

         The label can include HTML.
 For changing the label format on the client side see :ref:`Advanaced Label Formats <advanaced-label-formats>`.

 .. py:method:: LookupBase.get_item_id(item)